snowplow-archive/snowplow.github.com/_posts/2015-02-19-josh-beemster-is-a-snowplower.md

 * The webhook integrations (including MailChimp, PagerDuty and CallRail) released in Snowplow [v0.9.11] [0.9.11] and [v0.9.14] [0.9.14]
 * This week's RxJava-based reboot of the [Snowplow Android Tracker] [android-tracker-0.3.0]

-Josh has also been busy behind the scenes working on automation and monitoring tools for our Snowplow Managed Service customers.
+Josh has also been busy behind the scenes working on automation and monitoring tools for our [Snowplow Managed Service] [managed-service] customers.

 Stay tuned for some very cool tooling around automatic JSON Schema generation that Josh is currently prototyping.